Singapore extends coronavirus screening to all inbound China flights

-Singapore, a global travel hub, this month started screening passengers arriving from the Chinese city of Wuhan, the epicenter of the outbreak.
+Singapore, a global travel hub, this month started screening passengers arriving from the Chinese city of Wuhan, the epicentre of the outbreak.

 The virus which can pass between humans has since spread to other Chinese cities as well as the United States, Thailand, South Korea, Japan and Taiwan.
 It has claimed nine lives in China where officials say there are 440 confirmed cases.